 FAQ #4: I am starting/expanding a business.
 How do I prepare for VAT?

-The level of VAT preparatory work is largely dependent on the size and complexity of your business.
+The level of VAT analysis and preparatory work is largely dependent on the size and complexity of your business.
 The steps suggested for all new/expanding organizations include: understand how VAT fits into your operational model and assess the capability of existing systems to accommodate VAT requirements, determine a VAT implementation strategy, identify and implement any necessary contractual arrangements, and identify all business transactions where VAT applies.

 Plan carefully.
 Errors, such as late submission of VAT, incorrect VAT charges, or invalid claim documentation, may be subject to penalty.
 Make every effort to ensure that you have the appropriate systems and procedures in place to limit your exposure.